This recipe for Easy Salted Toffee Bars makes fantastic bars filled with delicious layers that are gooey, crunchy and simply sumptuous!

 - Placing semi-sweet chocolate chips on top of the warm toffee makes a simple, foolproof chocolate topping.

-Condensed Milk Makes the Perfect Middle Layer
+The Perfect Middle Layer

 Did you know that cooking condensed milk with a little butter results in a soft, delicious caramel-like toffee?
 If you’ve never tried it, you need to try this recipe!

-I’ve seen a lot of recipes that use butterscotch chips to make the toffee, but the end result tastes really artificial.
+I’ve seen a lot of recipes that use butterscotch chips to make the toffee, but the end result that tastes really artificial.
 This toffee is buttery, indulgent with just the right amount of sweetness!

 Perfect For Holiday Baking